Erudika/para/README.md

 ## Wishlist / Roadmap

-- Elasticsearch v6 compatibility and support for AWS ES
+- Elasticsearch v6 compatibility and support for AWS ES ([whenever the high-level client is done](https://github.com/elastic/elasticsearch/issues/27205))
 - `Search` implementation for MongoDB
 - Make the API server more efficient with fibers (Quasar?)
 - OpenAPI 3+ compatible API at `/v2` (not soon)